CityOfNewYork/ACCESS-NYC-PATTERNS/src/objects/formstack/formstack.md

-[Formstack](https://www.formstack.com) is a data collection service that features a form builder for custom online forms.
-Forms can be styled using [themes](https://help.formstack.com/hc/en-us/articles/360019204492-Themes) and the ACCESS NYC Patterns includes a stylesheet for Formstack Themes.
+[Formstack](https://www.formstack.com) is an cloud based service that provides a custom form service building and publishing online forms.
+Custom forms hosted on their platform can be styled using [themes](https://www.formstack.com/features/themes-css) and the ACCESS NYC Patterns includes a stylesheet for integrating form styling for Formstack Themes.

+slm{{ objects/formstack/formstack-theme-demo.slm }}

 ### Usage